 DfI will not be responsible if the information contained within the DfI Cycling Infrastructure map is misinterpreted or misused and therefore users must satisfy themselves that the information provided is suitable for their intended purpose.
 In no event shall DfI, under any cause of actions of any kind arising out of or related to the use of the DfI Cycling Infrastructure map be liable for any loss of profits or direct, indirect, incidental, consequential or other loss suffered by the user.

 This is the first time this data has been published and is subject to change.
 For any general queries relating to the DfI Cycling Infrastructure map or walking or cycling issues, please contact:

-Work has already started on a bicycle network plan for Belfast and this will help the development and operation of the bicycle infrastructure in the city for the next 10 years.
-It is primarily focused on developing a core coherent city wide bicycle network to provide convenient access to safe cycling facilities throughout the city and further develop the Minister’s vision for the delivery of cycling for Belfast.
-We are planning to consult on the Belfast network plan in the coming months.
+Work is nearly complete on a Belfast Bicycle Network and this will help the development and operation of the bicycle infrastructure in the city for the next 10 years.
+It is primarily focused on developing a core coherent city wide bicycle network to provide convenient access to safe cycling facilities throughout the city and further develop the Department’s vision for the delivery of cycling for Belfast.

 Bicycle routes for Belfast

 The Department is continuing to build on the emerging cycling infrastructure throughout the city centre with a new segregated cycle path linking Broadway Roundabout to the Bog Meadows.
 This will create a 2.5km segregated route from Titanic Quarter Station through the city centre to Bog Meadows and connect to an existing path that leads through the nature reserve to the Falls Road and Falls Park.